 The way how you position your company or product is about making a series of strategic choices about what you focus on (and what you say ‘no’ to).

 Let’s look at the choices and practical steps you need to take.

 Step 1.
 Choose your focus go-to-market segments

-- A CRM which gets your sales organized
+- A CRM that gets your sales organized

-- A specialized CRM which help to organize your sales, track recurring revenue, and the churn rate
+- A specialized CRM that help to organize your sales, track recurring revenue, and the churn rate

 Which one will you choose?
 The second one seems like a natural choice for a SaaS company.